dtinblack/dtinblack.github.io/_posts/2023-10-26-putting-art-into-stem.md

 ---
 layout: post
-title: The Need For Art Into STEM
+title: The Need For Art In STEM
 description: "Increasing art in the education system."
 modified: 2023-10-26
 tags: [Art, Creativity, Education]